 The first stage of drug rehab is the most difficult.
 The patient will struggle through intense withdrawal symptoms.
 The effects can be unpredictable, especially for someone who has been addicted for a long time.
 In an inpatient facility, the patient is cared for around the clock.
 If the patient experiences severe symptoms, the medical staff is on hand to offer care right away to prevent the patient from injuring himself.
 Family members can have peace of mind that their loved one will be in the best of care 24 hours a day.

-The Benefits of Addiction Treatment at Awakenings
+The Benefits of Treatment Programs for Addiction at Awakenings

 Focus on Healing Without Distraction